mahdihosseini/HistoLabelTransfer/README.md

 #### 1.1 Backgrounds

-- Current Computational Pathology deep learning models are limited to particular diagnostic task for tissue/cancer classificaiton
+- Current deep learning models in Computational Pathology are limited to particular diagnostic task for tissue/cancer classificaiton
--
+- Development of each task requires expensive investment for creation of data labels done by pathologists

 #### 1.2 Contributions